XpiritBV/CodeToCloud-Workshop/Challenges/Module4-ScalingUpTheBusiness/Tasks/SCALEUP-T002.md

 # Limit of Public IP Addresses

 The final step in the cloud journey is to make the cluster the single point of entry for Fabrikam Medical.
-To be a true multi-tenant application, Susan want to run all the websites of customers under the fabrikam domain. (e.g. https://fabrikam.com/customerx, https://fabrikam.com/customery), and all websites need to be secured with https.
+To be a true multi-tenant application, Susan want to run all the websites of customers under the Fabrikam domain. (e.g. https://fabrikam.com/customerx, https://fabrikam.com/customery), and all websites need to be secured with https.

 ## Challenge